How To Biohack On A Budget (With Upgrade Options)

 • Consider a comprehensive meditation app that can help keep you focused and teach you the different types of meditation.
 The free version may suffice or you can pay for more features.
 This is why I use the Headspace app.

-• For a more immersive experience, consider doing in a multi-day meditation retreat.
+• For a more immersive experience, consider doing a multi-day meditation retreat.
 This is on my bucket list but the main reason I haven’t pulled the trigger is because it’s suggested that you do one that is at least 3 or 4 days long to truly reap the benefits.

 Nature Bathe